BennyBoy10/BennyBoy10/README.md

 - 👋 Hi, I’m BennyBoy.
 - 👀 I’m interested in Science and Techonlogy.
 - 🌱 I’m currently learning Python, JavaScript.
-- 💞️ I’m looking to collaborate on Website Designs.
+- 💞️ I’m looking to collaborate on Website Designs, AI.
 - 📫 How to reach me 'https://bulamabenjamin.website'.
-- ⚡ Fun fact: Time controls EVERYTHING.
+- ⚡ Fun fact: AI is the Future.